bluejava/git-commit-guide/README.md

 For example, a new feature (FEAT type) will often also include new documentation (DOCS) and tests (TEST).
 In this case, simply state the type as **FEAT**.

-If the change is a bugfix (FIX) that required some refactoring (REFACTOR), that is less obvious and probably helpful to be stated as a multi-type change, **FIX/REFACTOR**.
+If the change is a bugfix (FIX) that required changes to the build script (MAINT), that is less obvious and probably helpful to be stated as a multi-type change, **FIX/MAINT**.

 Note the relationship between various *types* of commits and the expectation of a corresponding change in [Semantic Versioning (SemVer)](http://semver.org) version number: